Heathen Lexicon

 What is Asatru Heathen Native Faith:

-Ethnic Folk Religion: indicates Religion, Spirituality, and Cosmology that is firmly grounded in a people’s native Traditions and Heredity.
+Ethnic Folk Religion: indicates faith, Spirituality, and Cosmology that is firmly grounded in a people’s native Traditions and Heredity.
 Commonly, this does not include modern occult or Universalist, Post-Modernist theories/ideologies, nor syncretic neo-religions such as “paganism.”
 Conversely, this specifically advocates Reclamation through “historic reconstruction” and observing cultural practices from the multitude of native practicing Heathens that maintained their unbroken faith & traditions; as well as living in accordance with traditions and ways of our sacred ancestors, without losing touch with modernity...

-Asatru is a very old compound-word (Ás =“the Gods” & Trú =“True”) which means “True to the Gods” and more explicitly indicates one that Honors and gives offerings to his/her Ancestors and the Northern pantheon of Gods & Goddesses.
-The word Asatru was featured in the 1873 (CE) Opera "Olaf Tryggvason," by the Norwegian composer Edvard Hagerup Grieg with the refrain “Evige Asatro” (Eternal Asatru), which is the first documented modern usage.
-In old Norse, spoken and documented from the 8th to the 15th-century CE in Northwest Europe, the word Ástrúnaðar was used to describe the Native belief in the Heathen Gods.
-There is no doubt that Asatru, in various iterations, is an ancient formal name that identifies an established cultural folk-religion and structured faith, native to the Northern branch of European Heathens that have direct linguistic, ethno-anthropological, and historic-cultural connections to the anciently documented Vedic religion (1000-1500 BCE).
+In the old Norse tongue, spoken and documented from the 8th to the 15th-century CE in Northwest Europe, the word Ástrúnaðar was used to describe the Native belief in the Heathen Gods.
+There is no doubt that Asatru, in various iterations, is an ancient & formal name that identifies an established cultural folk-religion and structured faith, native to the Northern branch of European Heathens that share linguistic, ethno-anthropological, and historic-cultural commonalities with the ancient recorded Vedic Faith (1000-1500 BCE).
 Both Asatru and Vedic faiths are ultimately tied to an ancient proto-Indo-European Folk-Religion which is at least 5000-years-old.
 How far back these folk-religious bonds go is not yet known.

-Etymology (origin) and Usage of the term “Heathen”
+Etymology (origin) and Usage of the Term “Heathen”

 From Middle English hethen, from Old English hǣþen, from Proto-Germanic haiþinaz; akin to heath (“heathland”).
 Cognate with Dutch heiden, German Heide, Danish hedning, Norwegian Nynorsk heidning, Icelandic heiðingi.
 See also Proto-Germanic *haiduz, Old Norse heiðr (honor, bright), Icelandic heiður (honor).
 Used as An Adjective or Noun...
 Old English hæðen “not Christian or Jewish,” also as a noun, “heathen man, one of a race or nation which does not acknowledge the God of the Bible” (especially of the Danes), merged with Old Norse heiðinn (adj.) “heathen,” from Proto-Germanic *haiþana- (source also of Old Saxon “Hæðen,” Old Frisian “hethen,” Dutch “heiden,” Old High German “heidan,” German “Heiden”), the term originating from the Germanic Language.